Analytics of Longitudinal System Monitoring Data for Performance Prediction: Methods for Data Analytics

 \subsection{Machine Learning based Prediction Models}

-In this work, we utilize gradient boosted regression (GBR) both in our prediction models and for assigning importances to input features.
-Gradient boosted regressors utilize an ensemble method that assumes that the true regression function is a linear combinations of several different base learners~\cite{freund2003efficient, friedman2001greedy}.
-These base learners typically constitute decision trees, which benefit from higher levels of human interpretability particularly in determining the importances of input features.
-Given that the number of samples per application is small, we solely consider GBR in our experiments to determine feature importances.
-However, despite the co-linearity of our input data and smaller dataset sizes, we also observed relative success with Naive Bayes based regression.
-We may consider using it in future experiments.
+We use a Gradient Boosting regressor (GBR) both as our prediction model, and for assigning importances to input features.
+GBRs utilize an ensemble method that assumes that the true regression function is a linear combinations of several different base learners~\cite{freund2003efficient, friedman2001greedy}.
+These base learners typically constitute decision trees, which have the benefit of higher levels of human interpretability particularly in determining the importances of input features.
+Since the number of samples per application dataset is relatively small, we solely consider GBR in our experiments to determine feature importances.

 In addition to using GBR, we also train a neural network when combining multiple datasets to create application-agnostic models in Section~\ref{sec:agnostic}.
 The larger combined dataset allows for more complex models.
 We utilize a small neural network consisting of two 8-node hidden layers each with a 50\% dropout connected to a final output layer with a linear activation.
 The dropout layers randomly select 50\% of the nodes to exclude from a layer during training and help to reduce overfitting~\cite{srivastava2013improving}.
-Gradient boosting regressors can struggle with extrapolation so a neural network was selected to counter this specificity~\cite{prettenhofer2014gradient}.
+GBRs can struggle with extrapolation so a neural network was selected to counter this specificity~\cite{prettenhofer2014gradient}.